MAJOR GIFTS

 The matching grant will help establish endowments for five Cleveland-area day schools and cover capital improvements

-The Jack, Joseph and Morton Mandel Supporting Foundation has awarded a $90 million grant to serve as matching funds for the Jewish Federation of Cleveland’s Day School Transformation initiative.
+The Jack, Joseph and Morton Mandel Supporting Foundation has awarded a $90 million matching grant that is meant to boost the Jewish day school system in its home city of Cleveland.

-The Mandel Foundation’s contribution will help support five local Jewish day schools: Fuchs Mizrachi School, Gross Schechter Day School, Hebrew Academy of Cleveland, Joseph & Florence Mandel Jewish Day School and Yeshiva Derech Hatorah.
+With the matching funds, the Mandel Foundation’s contribution will help support five local Jewish day schools: Fuchs Mizrachi School, Gross Schechter Day School, Hebrew Academy of Cleveland, Joseph & Florence Mandel Jewish Day School and Yeshiva Derech Hatorah.
+If fully used, the grant would supply half of the total fundraising goal of $180 million for the Jewish Federation of Cleveland’s Day School Transformation initiative.

-According to Jehuda Reinharz, president and CEO of the Jack, Joseph and Morton Mandel Foundation, the decision to make this contribution was rooted in research that highlighted the role day schools play in creating a long-lasting Jewish identity.
+According to Jehuda Reinharz, president and CEO of the Jack, Joseph and Morton Mandel Foundation, the decision to make this contribution was rooted in research that highlighted the role the Jewish day schools play in creating a long-lasting Jewish identity.
 “Today’s day school graduates are tomorrow’s Jewish community leaders,” Reinharz said in a statement.

-From the total fundraising goal of $180 million, the initiative will allocate $100 million to establish an endowment across the five schools — the first day school endowment fund in Cleveland, Jeffrey J. Wild, chair of the Jewish Education Center of Cleveland and the Federation’s initiative, said in a statement.
-The remaining $80 million will be allocated towards capital improvements.
+Of the $180 million that the initiative looks to raise, $100 million will be used to establish an endowment across the five schools.
+This will be the first day school endowment fund in Cleveland, according to Jeffrey J. Wild, chair of the Jewish Education Center of Cleveland and the federation’s initiative.
+The remaining $80 million will be used for capital improvements.
 Fundraising for the project will continue through December 2026.

 According to Rachel Lappen, the Jewish Federation of Cleveland’s chief development officer, the initiative has been in the works for several years, halting briefly during the COVID-19 pandemic.
 It was inspired by other community-wide fundraising initiatives, such as the Toronto Federation’s Generations Trust scholarship.